elijah-palmer2025/elijah-palmer-portfolio/resume.md

 - listening to music
 - mapping with J.A.C.K.
 Editor
 - making textures sometimes
-- uploading vids on yt
+- uploading vids on yt (editing included)